fleschutz/PowerShell/Docs/speak-english.md

 ## speak-english.ps1 - Speaks text with an English text-to-speech voice

-This scripts speaks the given text with an English text-to-speech (TTS) voice.
+This PowerShell scripts speaks the given text with an English text-to-speech (TTS) voice.

 ## Parameters
 ```powershell